victory-he/personal-valheim-server/README.md

 # personal-valheim-server

-Personal deployment using the lloesche/valheim-server Docker image.

-This is intended for use in the User Data for a Launch Template that uses Spot EC2 instances.
+This is what I currently use to deploy my personal Valheim server.
+Right now, it's a simple bootstrap script using a Docker image hosted at: https://github.com/lloesche/valheim-server-docker, with some customizations of my own.

+**How to Use**
+-WIP

+**What's Next?**
+-Cloudformation Template
+-Terraform